Photo | 承燁 韓

 This YouTube playlist (above), compiled by Nicholas Kristof's Half the Sky movement, includes videos by and interviews with journalists, experts, and NGO leaders / members to provide a broad context for the problem of human trafficking and forced prostitution, especially as it exists in Asia.

-The videos offer both background on the problem as well as steps forward provided by prominent NGOs like the Clinton Global Initiative Foundation and the Somaly Mam Foundation.
+The videos offer both background on the problem as well as steps forward provided by prominent NGOs like the Clinton Global Initiative Foundation.

 Learn more about the